dekart-xyz/dekart/README.md

 # Dekart
 Dekart is an open-source data visualization and analytical tool for large scale geo-spatial data.
-Dekart is based on Kepler.gl visualization and supports BigQuery as a data source.
+Dekart is based on Kepler.gl visualization and supports BigQuery and AWS Athena as a data source.
 <a href="https://dekart.xyz/docs/about/screencast/?ref=github"><img src="./docs/files/screen.png"></a>
 <p align="center"><a href="https://dekart.xyz/docs/about/playground/?ref=github">Try Dekart with BigQuery Open Datasets</a></p>